walles/px/README.md

 * When given the `--top` flag and enough permissions, record per process IO usage and present that in one or more columns.

+# TODO Misc
+* There should be a `--long` / `-l` option for showing full command lines rather than truncating at terminal window width

 # DONE
 * Make `px` list all processes with PID, owner, memory usage (in % of available RAM), used CPU time, full command line
 * Output should be in table format just like `top` or `ps`.
+* Output should be truncated at the rightmost column of the terminal window